arpitbbhayani/articles/blogs/string-interning.md

 }
 ```

-The above snippet shows how a Python interpreter, while setting an attribute to a Python object, also interns the attribute name.

 ### Explicit Interning

-Python allows explicit String Interning through the function `intern` defined in `sys` module.
-When this function is invoked with any String object, the provided String object is interned.
-Following is the code snippet from the file [sysmodule.c](https://github.com/python/cpython/blob/master/Python/sysmodule.c) that shows how `sys.intern` function interns the provided String.
+Python also allows explicit String Interning through the function `intern` defined in `sys` module.
+When this function is invoked with any String object, the provided String is interned.
+Following is the code snippet from the file [sysmodule.c](https://github.com/python/cpython/blob/master/Python/sysmodule.c) that shows String Interning happening in `sys_intern_impl`.

 ```cpp
 static PyObject *